-In children's theater, we work with the kids to help them explore EMOTIONS and how to portray them on stage.
+In Children's Theater, we work with the kids to help them explore EMOTIONS and how to portray them on stage.
 Because in live theater, the audience is usually quite far from the stage, the actors need to "play it big."
-Any facial expression also needs a large body attitude or gesture to help it "read" better.
+Any facial expression also needs to be accompanied by a large body attitude or gesture to help it "read" better.
 On film this would look ridiculous, but for stage work, large facial expressions and movements are a must.
 To be successful on stage, the actor must use his entire body to make EMOTIONS readable for the audience.

 EMOTIONS ACTING GAME: The basic human emotions are all forms of LOVE, RAGE or FEAR, but beyond these are many sub categories.
 Write a selection of emotions or human attitudes onto notecards and have each child take a turn interpreting that emotion or attitude.
 Possible choices: HAPPY, ANGRY, SAD, CONFUSED, IRRITATED, EXCITED, LONGING, SATISFIED, WORRIED, HUNGRY, FLIRTY, GRUMPY, INTENSE CONCENTRATION, HAUGHTY, KIND, FLAMBOYANT, STRONG, WEAK, NERVOUS, BRAVE, CHEERFUL, EXUBERANT, SICK, GOOFY, NERDY, and the list could go on.
 In my experience you do not want to give license for kids to be BORED or TIRED or AMBIVALENT, so do not give those as options under any circumstance!
 If you do, you will be SORRY!